alanmun/GenerateAnimatedBackgrounds/README.md

 # GenerateAnimatedBackgrounds
-Quickly create animated backgrounds for anything from videos.
+Quickly create animated backgrounds (WEBP file format) for anything from videos.
+Since they are .WEBP, you can insert these generated backgrounds in situations where you can only write/control CSS (Ideal for VS Code backgrounds, low fuss Discord backgrounds, etc).

 Supports:
 - multiple quality levels